joesan/blockchain-documentation/README.md

 ![Alt text](https://github.com/joesan/blockchain-documentation/blob/master/images/Screen%20Shot%202018-02-03%20at%2002.06.07.png?raw=true "BlockInfo")

+The puzzle is to find the hash with 18 leading zeros as it can be seen in the Hash!
+So you can imagine now why a Million dollar is needed to solve a single puzzle!

 If you then look at the following URL, you can figure out the latest BlockInfo and from there you can figure out the difficulty that is current when mining a block!

 https://blockchain.info/block

-which shows the latest block as of now (3-Nov-2017), the puzzle is to find the hash with 18 leading zeros!
-So you can imagine now why a Million dollar is needed to solve a single puzzle!

 500 peta hashes per second is produced by the Blockchain network.
 The average of 10 minutes (time taken to mine a single block) is maintained dynamically by the Blockchain network!